keefa/tiny-cloud/prepare-hardware/README.md

 You can choose one of these operating systems to run Docker on it:

 - Ubuntu Linux, Intel 64bit
+- Windows Server 2016 Core, Intel 64bit
-- Windows 10, Intel 64bit
+- Windows 10, Intel 64bit (with Hyper-V + Hyper-V containers only)